-The fellowship was awarded to Marco Della Gala from the University of Calabria, who is working under the supervision of James Kirwan, with support from Matt Reed and Rob Berry.
-The aim is to create ICT based tools, in particular mobile applications, to facilitate the exchange of knowledge between farmer and consumer networks and help people access local food.
+The fellowship was awarded to Marco Della Gala from the University of Calabria, who worked under the supervision of James Kirwan, with support from Matt Reed and Rob Berry.
+The aim was to create ICT based tools, in particular mobile applications, to facilitate the exchange of knowledge between farmer and consumer networks and help people access local food.

-Over recent years, our Agro-Food Systems have become increasingly industrialized, capital intensive and globally extensive, thus causing a uniformity in agricultural production and significant ecological impact.
+Over recent years, our Agro-Food Systems had become increasingly industrialized, capital intensive and globally extensive, thus causing a uniformity in agricultural production and significant ecological impact.

-Moreover, the concentrated control of product markets, with a small number of big organizations and the information asymmetries, has led to a detrimental effect on the economic sustainability of farmers who are subjected to a continuous imbalance of their bargaining power and to a crisis of trust in mass-produced ‘placeless and faceless’ among consumers.
+Moreover, the concentrated control of product markets, with a small number of big organizations and the information asymmetries, had led to a detrimental effect on the economic sustainability of farmers who have been subjected to a continuous imbalance of their bargaining power and to a crisis of trust in mass-produced ‘placeless and faceless’ among consumers.

-Recently, the agro-business system has been challenged by more sustainable ways of doing business by many grassroots initiatives based on collaboration among farmers and consumers networks, which have become known as Alternative Agro Food Networks (AAFNs).
-These AAFNs propose new and alternative business models characterized by the minimization of intermediary in the food supply chain and by a re-connection or close communication among producers and consumers.
+However, more recently, the agro-business system has been challenged by more sustainable ways of doing business by many grassroots initiatives based on collaboration among farmers and consumers networks, which have become known as Alternative Agro Food Networks (AAFNs).
+These AAFNs have proposed new and alternative business models characterized by the minimization of intermediary in the food supply chain and by a re-connection or close communication among producers and consumers.
 AAFNs enable the development of new forms of relationship and governance of the actors’ network, enhancing a re-distribution of value for primary producers and also reinforcing social capital of local food systems, thus representing a viable sustainable path for development of rural areas.

 These innovative alternative food networks include Direct on Farm Sales, Pick Your Own, Farmers Markets, Box Schemes, Community Supported Agriculture, Collective Farmer Shops and Collective Buying Groups.

 As the use of mobile devices continues to grow, mobile applications have become an incredibly effective way of providing information and resources to a wide audience.
-Through a multi-case study analysis of local food systems and rural areas and a web review of ICT tools for Alternative Agro Food Networks (AAFNs), the SOFIA project aims to create, design and develop a mobile application to support the context awareness and information/knowledge exchange among farmers and consumers adhering to AAFNs.
-Moreover, it will endeavour to create innovative, facilitatory and safe cooperative communication environments and to foster intellectual, social and relational capital flows among AAFNs’ partners.
+Through a multi-case study analysis of local food systems and rural areas and a web review of ICT tools for Alternative Agro Food Networks (AAFNs), the SOFIA project created, designed and developed a mobile application to support the context awareness and information/knowledge exchange among farmers and consumers adhering to AAFNs.
+Moreover, it created innovative, facilitatory and safe cooperative communication environments and fostered intellectual, social and relational capital flows among AAFNs’ partners.

-It will analyze innovative organizational models and explore the value of the use of ICT tools (in particular mobile and ubiquitous services) to increase SLOs in AAFNs, through a multi-case study analysis of local food systems and rural areas, and a web review of ICT tools for AAFNs.
+It analyzed innovative organizational models and explored the value of the use of ICT tools (in particular mobile and ubiquitous services) to increase SLOs in AAFNs, through a multi-case study analysis of local food systems and rural areas, and a web review of ICT tools for AAFNs.

-The expected impact of the research is to define a set of reproducible methodologies, models, tools and technologies that can improve the competitiveness of a selected area, leveraging its potential in terms of materials and intangible resources.
+The impact of the research has defined a set of reproducible methodologies, models, tools and technologies that can improve the competitiveness of a selected area, leveraging its potential in terms of materials and intangible resources.

-In addition, the study will aim to identify, analyze, and classify ICT tools supporting the management of information flows both for decision-making and for operational processes in the identified collaborative networks, in order to improve mutual understanding and collaboration between value chain stakeholders, thus contributing to sustainable development pathways of a local food systems and rural areas.
+In addition, the study identified, analyzed, and classified ICT tools supporting the management of information flows both for decision-making and for operational processes in the identified collaborative networks, in order to improve mutual understanding and collaboration between value chain stakeholders, thus contributing to sustainable development pathways of a local food systems and rural areas.

-The achievement of the overall objective of the project will be ensured by the accomplishment of three specific objectives and through the research methodology described below:
+The achievement of the overall objective of the project was ensured by the accomplishment of three specific objectives and through the research methodology described below:

 2 Collaborative based organizational models design, in order to assist the choice of the one that offers a better chance of success in relation to the application context.
 For this purpose AAFNs processes, actors, relationships and information flows will be studied to support local collaborative networking by analysing data gathered by multiple case studies analysis on different AAFNs forms and an empirical investigations (i.e. questionnaires and interviews to main actors of AAFNs).